-Students will complete the following tasks throughout a Semester, and alternate with TM-Materials for the other Semester:
+Students will complete the following tasks throughout a Semester, and alternate with Technology Mandatory-Engineering for the other Semester:

 SEMESTER 1

 TASK WEIGHTING DUE

-Part A - Portfolio Part B - Practical Project 40% 40% Term 1, Week 10
+Part A - Portfolio Part B - Practical Project 20% 60% Term 2, Week 2

 Context Area Examination 20% Term 2, Week 4

 100%

 SEMESTER 2

 TASK WEIGHTING DUE

-Part A - Portfolio Part B - Practical Project 40% 40% Term 3, Week 10
+Part A - Portfolio Part B - Practical Project 20% 60% Term 4, Week 2

 Context Area Examination 20% Term 4, Week 4

 100%

-Year 8 Technology Mandatory - Materials Technologies
+Year 7 Technology Mandatory - Engineering

-Technology Mandatory provides the opportunity for students to learn about a variety of technologies and to use a range of materials, tools, and techniques relevant to the needs of society.
-The Material Technologies context focuses on the application of specialist skills and techniques to a broad range of traditional, contemporary, and advancing materials.
-Students develop knowledge and understanding of the characteristics and properties of a range of materials through research, experimentation, and practical investigation, and when they make products to satisfy identified needs and opportunities.
+Technology Mandatory provides the opportunity for students to learn about a variety of technologies and to use a range of materials, tools and techniques relevant to the needs of society.
+The Engineered Systems context focuses on how force, motion and energy can be used in systems, machines and structures.
+Students are provided with opportunities to experiment and develop prototypes to test their solutions.
+They understand how forces and the properties of materials affect the behaviour and performance of engineered systems, machines and structures.
+Knowledge of these principles and systems enables the design and production of sustainable, engineered solutions.